Introduction.

 The Sample Report Preview is given below:

-If you want to give more flexibility to your project, with all the four image types (bmp, png, jpg, and gif) then you may use the following modified Code:
+If you want to give more flexibility to your project, with all four image types (bmp, png, jpg, and gif), then you may use the following modified Code:

 Private Sub Form_Current() Dim strImagePath As String, pic As String Dim strImagePathName As String, strI(0 To 3) As String Dim j As Integer, strType As String On Error GoTo Form_Current_Err strI(0) = ".bmp" strI(1) = ".png" strI(2) = ".jpg" strI(3) = ".gif" strImagePath = "c:\images\" pic = Me![ID] strType = "" For j = 0 To UBound(strI) strImagePathName = strImagePath & pic & strI(j) If Len(Dir(strImagePathName)) > 0 Then strType = strI(j) Exit For End If Next strImagePathName = strImagePath & pic & strType If Len(strType) > 0 Then Me!ImgCtl.Picture = strImagePathName Else Me!ImgCtl.Picture = "" End If Form_Current_Exit: Exit Sub Form_Current_Err: 'Not necessary to display a message here Resume Form_Current_Exit End Sub

-Note: Report must be in Print-Preview mode to view the images on Report.
+Note: The Report must be in Print-Preview mode to view the images in the Report.
 The Images may not appear in Layout View.

 No comments: